 After receiving the notice, the government will approve or deny the claim within ninety (90) days.
 If the claim is denied, the subrogated carrier can move forward with filing suit.
 If the subrogated carrier does not receive a response from the government within ninety (90) days, the subrogated carrier can move forward with filing suit as well.

 If the notice does not comply with the requirements listed above, the suit will be dismissed for failure to comply with the statute.
 We have attached a form that will help you to comply with these notice requirements.
-As always, please do not hesitate to contact us if you have any questions about the Indiana Tort Claims Act.
+As always, please do not hesitate to contact one of our Indiana subrogation attorneys if you have any questions about the Indiana Tort Claims Act.